Ultrasounds in Clinton, MD

-Ultrasound (diagnostic sonography) is a safe, non-invasive and usually pain-free medical imaging technique that uses sound waves to visualize internal body structures including tendons, muscles, joints, vessels and internal organs.
-Since ultrasound images are captured in real time, in addition to structure, they show movement as well as blood flowing through blood vessels.
+Ultrasound (Diagnostic Sonography) is a safe, non-invasive and usually pain-free medical imaging technique that uses sound waves to visualize various body structures including tendons, muscles, joints, vessels and internal organs.
+Ultrasound images are captured in real time, allowing the evaluation of organ structures while in motion.
+For example: the movement of the fetal heart as it beats, blood traveling through blood vessels, and even a stream of urine entering the bladder.
 Ionizing radiation is not used in ultrasound, which makes it a safe alternative for imaging pregnant women.

 Commonly used to evaluate the fetus and reproductive organs during pregnancy.

 Nuchal translucency imaging may be utilized in in conjunction with maternal blood testing to assess risk of chromosomal abnormalities.

 Keepsake Pregnancy Pictures